MicrosoftDocs/azure-docs/articles/data-factory/ci-cd-github-troubleshoot-guide.md

 ##### Issue

-You cannot connect to GIT Enterprise because of permission issues.
+You can't connect to GIT Enterprise because of permission issues.
 You can see error like **422 - Unprocessable Entity.**

 #### Cause

-* You have not configured Oauth for the service.
+* You haven't configured Oauth for the service.
 * Your URL is misconfigured.
 The repoConfiguration should be of type [FactoryGitHubConfiguration](/dotnet/api/microsoft.azure.management.datafactory.models.factorygithubconfiguration?view=azure-dotnet&preserve-view=true)

 #### Resolution